moebiusmania/atmmi-info-ui/README.md

 > This project is not officially affiliated with ATM Milano in any ways, it's just a part-time project.

-A clean and modern web UI dashboard that displays some quick informations from the [ATM Milano news website](https://www.atm.it/it/AtmNews/Pagine/default.aspx) (_a messy and non-responsive website_), retrieving the data through a custom REST API.
+A clean and modern web UI dashboard that displays some quick informations from the [https://www.atm.it/it/Pagine/default.aspx](https://www.atm.it/it/AtmNews/Pagine/default.aspx) (_a slight messy and non-responsive website_), retrieving the data through a custom REST API.

 <!-- **Live at:** [https://atmmi-info.appspot.com/](https://atmmi-info.appspot.com/) -->